 The last article left Eric, a motorcycle collision victim, and Heather, his innocent wife, making some headway after an intensive couple’s therapy session.
 The collision forever changed their lives, as you will recall from their story.
 In the post-accident couple’s therapy, they attempted to learn and identify their self-defeating and destructive behavior patterns.

 After the crash, Eric’s acting out and Heather’s feelings of rejection only amplified their deep-seated anchors from childhood.
-They had suppressed as a coping mechanism.
+They had suppressed it as a coping mechanism.
 The lingering ghost had influenced their relationship negatively.
-Our brain injury attorney in Los Angeles, Michael Ehline, went on to explain how things started going out of whack after the crash.
+Our brain injury attorney in Los Angeles, Michael Ehline, explained how things started going out of whack after the crash.

 As they began to identify the origins of the emotionally contaminating behavior, discover the source of the thoughts or feelings, and recognize the issue for what it was, Eric and Heather began to remove the destructive behaviors and replace them with emotions, thoughts, feelings, and actions of their choice that were more adaptive to their adult lives.

 Eric and Heather also learned to avoid the destructive pattern of judging or blaming one another because they both began to understand the deep roots some of the responses had and how difficult it could be to identify and change the answers.
 The couple recognized that criticizing or blaming each other for something from their childhood did nothing to help their relationship grow or expand the love they felt for one another.

 As a couple, they learned the importance of maintaining their separateness instead of seeing it as a loss of personal boundaries.
 In celebrating his and her uniqueness and distinctive personalities with specified limitations, Eric and Heather could develop a more objective perspective of each other during destructive arguments.